fluentform/fluentform/readme.txt

 - By @seventhose

 >__Fluent Forms is just so excellent__
->I came in contact with wp fluent forms about 2weeks ago and has change my experience in using forms.
+>I came in contact with Fluent Forms about 2weeks ago and has change my experience in using forms.
 The easiest and sweetest plugin available.
 Also Great support team.
 >Thanks excellent Hasanuzzaman for your support
 - By @austinigbe